San Fernando dubbed "Christmas Capital of the Philippines" for its Giant Lantern Festival

 It’s this yuletide fervor for the nationally loved electric star that has lent credence to San Fernando’s cachet as the “Christmas Capital of the Philippines.”
 And likely even Asia.

 Five generations of parol makers

-When visiting the San Fernando barangay (village) of Santa Lucia, the "home of giant lanterns," it's not unusual to behold a parol behemoth under construction right on the curb no matter what time of year.
+When you travel to the San Fernando barangay (village) of Santa Lucia, the “home of giant lanterns,” it’s not unusual to behold a parol behemoth under construction right on the curb no matter what time of year.

 On a recent visit to Quiwa’s workshop, the parol master was busy overseeing the production of two giant lanterns.
 A worker was scaling the scaffolding to configure the 16-footer’s 5,250 light bulbs.

 Quiwa learned the craft from his uncles, one of whom in 1957 introduced the first parol rotor.

 All five of Quiwa’s children have ventured into the parol business.